kubesec-diagram/kubesec-diagram.github.io/README.md

 ## What's this?

-This is a digram made to better understand and get an overview of kubernetes security.
+This is a diagram made to better understand and get an overview of kubernetes security.
-It's not complete (but you are welcome to submitt a PR), nor is it perfect, it is biased and it might not be for you.
+It's not complete (but you are welcome to submitt a PR/issue), nor is it perfect, it is biased and it might not be for you.

 It might however help you to discuss kubernetes in a security-context with your team, or just to get a better understanding yourself.

 The drawing is most likely an overkill.
 It is not ment as a "solution" or design.
+It's also quite busy, with a ton of elements.
+It's not ment to "explain" everything, but something you can sit down with and browse around and maybe learn something new.
 Also, it is on-prem...
 For non on-prem, it might not be that relevant.

 ## Where does it come from?